For some students, an instructor may suggest an independent study plan that requires the approval of the department chair and the appropriate dean.

-- For fall semesters, all registration paperwork for independent studies (both the Request for Addition to Current Schedule and this contract form) must be completed and received by the Registrar’s Office by the Friday before the first day of classes.
+- For fall semesters, all registration paperwork for independent studies (both the Request for Addition to Current Schedule and the contract form) must be completed and received by the Registrar’s Office by the Friday before the first day of classes.

-- For spring semesters, all registration paperwork for independent studies (both the Request for Addition to Current Schedule and this contract form) must be completed and received by the Registrar’s Office by the Friday before the start of winter break.
+- For spring semesters, all registration paperwork for independent studies (both the Request for Addition to Current Schedule and the contract form) must be completed and received by the Registrar’s Office by the Friday before the start of winter break.

-View and edit the Independent Study form (Google Doc)
+Independent Study Contract (Google Doc)

 This is a view-only file.
 After opening, go to “File” then “Make a copy” to rename and edit.

-Routing the contract form for signatures may take several days, so please plan accordingly.
+Routing the contract form for signatures may take several days, so please plan accordingly!